atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 u
 g No, Mr. Lumley, " answered she
 * the tears trembled in her eyes;
-no, I say — I will not enter into fo hazardous an engagement.
+no, I say --I will not enter into fo hazardous an engagement.
 Sir Though may outlive and I do not wish to come into a family who will
 4
 despise me.
 I beg, therefore, that you will leave me : let us at once break off an acquaintance which, if continued, can only render me more unhappy."
 4